luctiemessen/luctiemessen.github.io/src/pages/blog/2014-11-26-welcome-to-jekyll.md

 ---
 layout: "../../layouts/BlogPostLayout.astro"
-title:  "The landscape of Web Typography"
+title:  "Butterscotch Squares"
-date:   2015-02-20 10:50:21
+date:   2014-11-26 22:01:07
-[//]: # format date like: yyyy-mm-dd
+description: no description given
+tags: jekyll
 draft: false
-tags: web typography philosophy
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.